 Homework Help is one of the most important services the Library can offer school-aged children.
 Tutors can cost hundreds and sometimes even thousands of dollars.
-The Library’s Homework Help is free thanks to the Cincinnati community and generous grants to the Library Foundation, opens a new window.
+The Library’s Homework Help is free thanks to the Cincinnati community and generous grants from:

 “I really like how our Homework Helper is always there to answer questions or check my work,” said one student.
 “She is so nice and helps me all year.”

 One parent commented about how their son would not have successfully finished his math class without the assistance of a Homework Help Aide.

 For students who need extra attention on weekends, the William Hueneke Homework Center, opens a new window operates seven days a week, open Saturdays 2-6 p.m. and Sundays 1-5 p.m.
 If help is needed outside of Library Hours, Brain Fuse—Help Now, opens a new window provides online tutoring available 2 p.m. to 11 p.m.
 Monday through Sunday.
 It also provides helpful practice tests, language labs, and skills-building courses.